yael333/ppfetch/README.md

 information tool in POSIX `sh` with colorful pride output for users who identify as part of the LGBTQ.

 It's a fork of pfetch with additional features shown below in the config.
+The majority of the code is from pfetch.
 <br>
 <br>
 <br>